Hunting for Morel Mushrooms in Idaho

 According to Idaho’s leading newspaper The Idaho Statesman, this year 1000 full-time mushroom pickers, mostly from Cambodia, Laos and Mexico have pitched tents in the Payette and Boise National Forests.
 Two million acres of this land had burned in 2007 producing prime picking spots for commercial mushroom hunters.

 By the end of our hike, our group of about 16 had harvested a little over a half dozen.
 Like me, the men had struck out.
 I explained that relying on caveman theory, that is as it should be.
 After all, women are gatherers, men hunters.
 (But what did that say about me?)
-Chef Kucy said he occasionally cooks bounty caught and/or gathered by Tamarak guests.
+Chef Kucy said he occasionally cooks bounty caught and/or gathered by Tamarack guests.

 Sadly, our slim pickings wouldn’t be worth his effort.
 Guide Williams advised soaking the morels in salt water to eliminate bugs and then eating them as soon as possible (they can be stored in the fridge under a damp paper towel for a few days).
-For six mushrooms I wondered if he was serous.
-Obviously he was serious about educating us and I appreciated his professionalism.
+For six mushrooms I wondered if he was serious.
+Obviously, he was serious about educating us and I appreciated his professionalism.

 If You Can’t Find them Eat them

 If I couldn’t find them, I could certainly eat them.
 Besides Chef Gary’s Whole Stuffed Morel, I had the pleasure of watching Chef Brent Rasmussen, of Riccabona’s, make ground lamb and goat cheese ravioli with morel mushroom sauce at the Sun Valley Food & Wine Festival.

 Watching Chef Rasmussen wield the pasta dough, stuff, and cut the ravioli, I had to ask myself, “Is it worth it?”
 Once I tasted it, the answer was unequivocally, yes!
 Homemade ravioli is a particularly ambitious culinary project.
-You could either go to the restaurant, take home the chef, OR I think flat noodles with seasoned ground lamb smothered in creamy morel mushroom sauce would be divine and easy enough to make on your own.
+You could either go to the restaurant, take home the chef, OR I think flat noodles with seasoned ground lamb smothered in the creamy morel mushroom sauce would be divine and easy enough to make on your own.